jlpasto/Smart-Vendor-Order-App/FEATURES.md

 - ✅ Real-time GM% calculation
 - ✅ Stock level management

+### 👥 User Management (Admin)

+- ✅ View all users with details
+- ✅ Create new users with auto-generated passwords
+- ✅ Edit user information
+- ✅ Delete users (with confirmation)
+- ✅ **Vendor Assignment System** 🆕
+  - Assign specific vendors to buyers
+  - Search and select vendors via modal interface
+  - Uses vendor IDs (name changes don't break assignments)
+  - Buyers only see products from assigned vendors
+  - Admins see all products (no restrictions)
+  - Select All / Clear All functionality
+  - Visual vendor count display

 ### 👤 Authentication & Security

 - ✅ User signup with email and password